Skip to content

 Conclusion

 We still have a lot to learn about the genetic impacts on the gut microbiome.
-What we do know is that there are genetic factors that can impact not only your gut composition but also your function.
+What we do know is that there are genetic factors that can impact not only your gut composition but also your gut function.
 Our understanding of this field continues to expand.

 The microbiome is a dynamic ecosystem, affected by genetics, but also diet and lifestyle.
 Altogether, these things can have downstream effects on many other processes that take place in the body and can positively or negatively impact your health.